SDA-SE/sda-dropwizard-commons/README.md

 ### Client

-All modules prefixed with `sda-commons-client-` provide support for applications that use a HTTP client to access other services.
+All modules prefixed with `sda-commons-client-` provide support for applications that use an HTTP client to access other services.